 At P1538L11, edit as follows:

 Active scanning is prohibited in some frequency bands and regulatory domains.
-The MAC of a STA receiving an MLME-SCAN.request primitive shall use the regulatory domain information it has to process the request and shall return a result code of NOT_SUPPORTED to a request for any active scan if regulatory domain information indicates an active scan is illegal
+If regulatory domain information indicates an active scan is prohibited, the MAC of a STA receiving an MLME-SCAN.request primitive shall use shall return a result code of NOT_SUPPORTED to the request..

 At P1538L65, edit as follows:

-“The MAC of a STA receiving an MLME-START.request primitive shall use the regulatory domain information it has to process the request and shall return a result code of NOT_SUPPORTED to the request if regulatory domain information indicates starting the IBSS is illegal."
+“If regulatory domain information indicates an active scan is prohibited, the MAC of a STA receiving an MLME-START.request primitive shall return a result code of NOT_SUPPORTED to the request.."